 The Culture Ministry of France determined taxing online advertisements, such as those that appear on Google, Facebook, and Digg, will accrue up to $29 million per annum.
 Microsoft, AOL, and Yahoo! will also be subject to the tax.
 France is eager to use this revenue to support artists and online cultural information centers for citizens of France.

-According to 20 Minutes, President Nicolas Sarkozy is the pusher behind this revolutionary tax.
-While it currently ranks on the global oddities list, it could be enacted worldwide.
-Sarkozy, however, may just be playing out his vendetta with Google, as he has frequently complained that Google is “depriving” France of its culture and heritage by scanning French art for digital libraries.
+According to 20 Minutes, President Nicolas Sarkozy was the pusher behind this revolutionary tax.
+While it ranks on the global oddities list, it could be enacted worldwide.
+Sarkozy, however, may have just been playing out his vendetta with Google, as he frequently complained that Google was “depriving” France of its culture and heritage by scanning French art for digital libraries.

 In Canada, makers of children’s breakfast cereal are granted a tax exempt status if their cereals contain free toys.
 However, this exemption is limited to toys that are not “beer, liquor, or wine.”
 If Canada has a cereal available for children which does include these free toys, it would be surprising!
 That’s why this tax exemption deserves an honorable mention, even though it is an exemption.

 From a Russian beard tax, to a British wig powder tax, there were plenty of oddities to choose from for this list!
 While paying taxes is inevitable, be thankful that you don’t have to pay them per window, or per blueberry.
 There is one weird tax in Sweden, though, that people might be glad to enact: taxation for naming your baby something not already in use.
 This tax is applied to the misspelling of names, and names like “Apple.”
 Regardless of income, status, or tax bracket, everybody pays their dues at some time.